-The 2018 Policy Forum program has begun to take shape and will include a notable lineup of speakers and topics.
+The 2018 Policy Forum, presented by the Walton Family Foundation, has begun to take shape and will include a notable lineup of speakers and topics.
 Preview the program below and sign into the online schedule to add these sessions to your March agenda.

 Policy Forum Sessions